To book Chadden Hunter please contact your JLA Agent.

-Producer and director Chadden has worked on some of the best-known natural history series of recent times, including Wild Arabia, Planet Earth and Frozen Planet.
+Producer and director Chadden has worked on some of the best-known natural history series of recent times, including Wild Arabia, Planet Earth, Frozen Planet, and Seven Worlds, One Planet.
 He reveals the huge challenges of making these spectacular series that combine detailed planning, technical excellence, personal risk and a lot of patience.
-With stunning images and never-before-seen footage, he looks at lessons in creative thinking, problem-solving and working in a team.
+With stunning images and never-before-seen footage he looks at lessons in creative thinking, problem-solving and working in a team as well as inspiring yet cautionary examples of the fragility of the natural world.

-Chadden Hunter is a producer and director who has worked on some of the best-known natural history series including Frozen Planet and Planet Earth.
+Chadden Hunter is a producer and director who has worked on some of the best-known natural history series including Frozen Planet, Planet Earth, and Seven Worlds, One Planet.
 He has dodged armed bandits and survived brain-parasites and filmed everything from indigenous tribes in Africa to snow leopards in Pakistan.

 Growing up in Queensland Australia, Chadden studied conservation and marine biology on the Great Barrier Reef.
 He completed a PhD on gelada baboons in Ethiopia before working in film-making for National Geographic, PBS, and the Discovery Channel in the US.